Napoleon once said there is one step from the sublime to the ridiculous, though with insight, the ladder works most profoundly in reverse.

 A distraught Emma insisted they rest on a bench, although the tarnished knight did not want to be mollycoddled.
 Their repose stretched into minutes, while their respective gazes drifted in different directions.

 Though the park was family-friendly, it was mostly ceded to teenagers, whom either roamed the premises in herds or, where matched-up, found amorous occupations between pavilions.
 The photographer was blank under her smokescreen-of-a-smile, and her companion scarcely understood how such a vivacious creature should be content with his sedentary company.

 She sensed his stare and leapt to her feet to snap several pictures of him.
 Aloysius did not want his photo taken, but his effort to dissuade her only egged her on.

 Prodded to his feet, the two were again swimming upstream.
 They passed one course under a poppy red big top.
 Sawdust was scattered between the greens, while the smell of simulated elephant dung lent authenticity to the circus experience.
 Inflatable clowns were among the obstacles, and roared with the glow of blowtorches where they snapped against the canvas tent.
-Despite their heavenly trajectory, they remained anchored to the ground, where they were obliged to terrorize shrieking teenage girls on the way to the carousel horses.
+Despite their trajectory, they remained anchored to the ground since they were obliged to terrorize shrieking teenage girls on the way to the carousel horses.

 Emma wisely had a sedate course in her crosshairs, one themed on a Las Vegas-style wedding chapel.
 No matter how many distractions surrounded them, Aloysius did not relish being judged against a backdrop of valentines with a woman many years his junior.
 Regardless, the pair worked their way down a set of holes based on oddly shaped wedding cakes.
 One hazard included a Dickensian literary reference: cobwebbed fondant falling off a four-tiered monstrosity entitled Lest We Forget A Jilted Miss Haversham.